Bill/reactrode/README.md

 ## TODO

 * ~make server serve websocket (not tcp)~
-* make server listen on a well-known port (not an ephemeral one!)
+* ~make server listen on a well-known port (not an ephemeral one!)~
+* ~make browser visualiation render first frame~
-* make browser visualization using rsocket-js + d3
+* make browser visualization render multiple frames
 * connect Geode client (recorder) downstream
 * start up from generation stored in Geode
 * upgrade to latest Spring Boot (2.2.0.M5 as of 8/6/2019)